Stephanie* told her story at our Hidden Hurt seminar. Her speech is below:

 I went into Care at the age of 13.
 From then I started to take drugs and because of this my foster carers could not handle me.
 I moved several times and started to get into trouble with the Law so social services decided to put me in a Children’s Home.
 The ladies in there were not so nice to me as I was different.
 I started self-harming and overdosing.
 I was very poor at the time so I started stealing.
 After a couple of years, I was moved to a semi-independent flat.

-I started at PRU to finish my GCSE’s.
-That’s when I met this boy that blew me away.
+Then I met this boy that blew me away.
 I fell very deeply in love with him.
 We started dating.
-He was very abusive and very violent as he was a leader in a gang in South London.
+He was very abusive and very violent as he was a leader in a gang.

 I couldn’t go anywhere or talk to anyone.
 I was very afraid of him.
 Any time he would start to be abusive I would run away and he didn’t understand and thought I was cheating on him or up to no good just because I didn’t cover and wasn’t a Muslim.
 I started selling drugs for him, robbing people and robbing houses.
 We made a lot of money but he always got the most.
 That’s when I was imprisoned.